cvbuchem/LavAtmos/README.md

 Once you have installed Thermoengine, clone this repository into the Thermoengine directory.

+For LavAtmos 2, FastChem is required.
+Can be installed by following instructions on [this page](https://newstrangeworlds.github.io/FastChem/sections/installation.html).
+Make sure to place the FastChem directory within the LavAtmos directory.

 ## Usage

 Ensure that you are working within the LavAtmos directory.
 Import LavAtmos: